-Nevada’s eastern border is conveniently located along the Intermountain Flyway—a migratory path that raptors have followed to winter in warmer climates each winter that stretches from northern Canada all the way to the very tip of southern Argentina.
-This route that spans over 8,000 miles, but just so happens to run along Nevada’s eastern border, just south of West Wendover in the Goshute Mountains.
-Though headquartered in Salt Lake City, Utah, Hawk Watch International has specifically chosen this state-straddling location as a home base because of its proximity to thousands and thousands of birds making their way through the region each spring and fall.
-Annual counts typically range between 10,000 to 25,000 migrants comprised of 18 species, which makes the Goshute Mountains one the largest concentrations in the western United States and Canada.
+Nevada’s eastern border with Utah is located along the Intermountain Flyway—a migratory path that raptors have followed to winter in warmer climates each winter that stretches from northern Canada all the way to the very tip of southern Argentina.
+Altogether, this migratory flight path spans more than 8,000 miles, but just so happens to run along Nevada’s eastern border, south of West Wendover in the Goshute Mountains.
+Though headquartered in Salt Lake City, Utah, HawkWatch International has specifically chosen this state-straddling location as a home base because of its proximity to thousands and thousands of birds making their way through the region each spring and fall.
+Annual counts typically range between 10,000 to 25,000 birds comprised of 18 species, which makes the Goshute Mountains one the largest concentrations in the western United States and Canada.

 Best yet, any visitor can participate in shadowing wildlife biologists as they capture this critical data before helping re-release these raptors back into the wild.
 Hawk Watch International hosts a series of events throughout the year, but the grand finale happens during the largest migration of the year in early October.
 During this time, a team of wildlife biologists lives in the Goshutes, keeping a population tally of the thousands of birds passing through the region, as well as capturing data and banding birds before they are re-released into the wild.

-Access to this #NVwildlife adventure is free, though this impactful non-profit depends on donations.
-Your contributions support Hawk Watch International’s conservation and education programs.
-You can show your support for Hawk Watch International by making a one-time or continuous donation, become a member of the raptor conservation community, Adopt-A-Hawk, donate a kit that includes materials to build a nest box for American Kestrel research, or by purchasing apparel at their online store.
-When exploring this unique Nevada landscape and reserving your time with Hawk Watch, please consider making a donation to this incredible research endeavor.
+Access to this #NVWildlife adventure is free, though this impactful non-profit depends on donations.
+Your contributions support HawkWatch International’s conservation and education programs.
+Show your support by making a one-time or continuous donation, become a member of the raptor conservation community, Adopt-A-Hawk, donate a kit that includes materials to build a nest box for American Kestrel research, or by purchasing apparel at the group’s online store.